DKIM record checker - check DKIM record - DKIM Record Lookup

 DKIM is an email security protocol which checks if an email has been tampered with in transit.

 A DKIM selector is a string used to specify the location of the DKIM public key on a domain.
-The main purpose of selectors is to allow multiple DKIM keys under the same organization's domain name.
+The main purpose of selectors is to allow for multiple DKIM keys under the same organization's domain name.

 For example, you can choose a selector "march20" and create a DKIM public key at that selector on domain "example.com":